hashicorp/vagrant/website/source/docs/vagrantfile/winrm_settings.html.md

     **Note:** It is strongly recommended that you only use basic authentication for debugging purposes.
 Credentials will be transferred in plain text.

+* `config.winrm.execution_time_limit` (string) - The amount of time that is allowed to complete task.
+This defaults to "PT2H", that is 2 hours.

 * `config.winrm.ssl_peer_verification` (boolean) - When set to `false` ssl certificate validation is not performed.
+By default this is true.

 * `config.winrm.timeout` (integer) - The maximum amount of time to wait for a response from the endpoint.
-This defaults to 60 seconds.
+This defaults to 1800 seconds.
 Note that this will not "timeout" commands that exceed this amount of time to process, it just requires the endpoint to report the status of the command before the given amount of time passes.

-* `config.winrm.retry_limit` (integer) - The maximum number of times to retry opening a shell after failure.
-This defaults to 3.
+* `config.winrm.max_tries` (integer) - The maximum number of times to retry opening a shell after failure.
+This defaults to 20.

-* `config.winrm.retry_delay` (integer) - The amount of time to wait between retries and defaults to 10 seconds.
+* `config.winrm.retry_delay` (integer) - The amount of time to wait between retries and defaults to 2 seconds.

 * `config.winrm.codepage` (string) - The WINRS_CODEPAGE which is the client's console
 output code page.
-The default is 65001 (UTF-8).
+By default this is not set by Vagrant.

     **Note:** Versions of Windows older than Windows 7/Server 2008 R2 may exhibit undesirable behavior using the default UTF-8 codepage.
 When using these older